jmato-dev/react-cauldron/README.md

 # React Cauldron

-A boilerplate for ReactJS web apps.
+A boilerplate for ReactJS web apps with initial config for Webpack.

 ## What's in the cauldron?

 - React 17
+- Webpack 5